maryoussef149-cell/Conceptual-INGLOURIOUS-BASRERDS-website/README.md

 Google Fonts

 Context
-This project is part of Nexera — a personal design challenge where each day takes a film, game, or cultural reference and transforms it into a functional UI/UX concept with a complete design system, case study, and working prototype.
+This project is a personal design.